NEONScience/NEON-Data-Skills/_posts/HDF5/2014-11-05-Activity-HDFView-HDF5.md

 Let's open some hyperspectral imagery stored in HDF5 format to see what the file structure can like for a different type of data.

 - Open the file.
 Notice that it is structured differently.
 This file is composed of 3 datasets: Reflectance, fwhm, and wavelength.
 It also contains some text information called "map info".
 Finally it contains a group called spatial info.
 - Let's first look at the metadata stored in the spatialinfo group.
 This group contains all of the spatial information that a GIS program would need to project the data spatially.
 - Next double click on the wavelength dataset.
 Note that this dataset contains the central wavelength value for each band in the dataset.
 - Finally, click on the reflectance dataset.
-Note that in the metadata for the dataset that the structure of the dataset is 426 x 501 x 477 (wavelength, line, sample).
+Note that the structure of the dataset is 426 x 501 x 477 (wavelength, line, sample), as indicated in the metadata.
 - Right click on the reflectance dataset and select `open as`.
 - Click Image in the "display as" settings on the left hand side of the popup.
-- In this case, the image data are in the second and third dimensions of this dataset. however, HDFview will default to selecting the first and second dimensions.
-Let's fix that.
+- In this case, the image data are in the second and third dimensions of this dataset.
+However, HDFView will default to selecting the first and second dimensions (NOTE HDF5 files use 0-based indexing so the first dimension is called dim 0, and the second is called dim 1).
+Let’s tell the HDF viewer to use the second and third dimensions to view the image:
 	- Under height, make sure dim 1 is selected.
-	- Under width, make sure dim 3 is selected.
+	- Under width, make sure dim 2 is selected.
 	- Notice an image preview appears on the left of the pop-up window.
 - Hit OK to open the image.
 You may have to play with the brightness and contrast settings in the viewer to see the data properly.